jsr6720/jsr6720.github.io/_posts/2021-04-07-the-energy-bus.md

 ## My Review 2/5

 Meh.
-A little too strong on the manifesting and lacks grit.<br/><br/>While its true that a positive attitude can improve things this book's fable lacks the punch of Patrick Lencioni and the tenacity of actual changes.<br/><br/>If you skip this book, the one good advice it has is identify your vision statement and focus on making it reality.
+A little too strong on the manifesting and lacks grit.

+While its true that a positive attitude can improve things this book's fable lacks the punch of Patrick Lencioni and the tenacity of actual changes.

+If you skip this book, the one good advice it has is identify your vision statement and focus on making it reality.

 ### Date Read
 2021/04/07